eecheng87/ESCA/README.md

 ```

 ### Share the same physical address space between kernel and user space
-ESCA use `get_user_pages` to get the physical page address which the userspace memory page corresponds to, and use `kmap` to map the physical pages to the kernel address space.
-In this way, data sharing is without the copy and the procedure is a one-time allocation.
+ESCA deploys `get_user_pages` to get the physical page address which the userspace memory page corresponds to, and utilizes `kmap` to map the physical pages to the kernel address space.
+In this way, data sharing is without data copy, and the procedure is a one-time allocation.

 * `batch_register` syscall maps userspace shared table to kernel space memory and initialization.
 ```c